leaf-ai/studio-go-runner/README.md

 You can verify that kubectl is installed by executing the following command:

 <pre><code><b>kubectl version --client</b>
-Client Version: version.Info{Major:"1", Minor:"9", GitVersion:"v1.9.2", GitCommit:"5fa2db2bd46ac79e5e00a4e6ed24191080aa463b", GitTreeState:"clean", BuildDate:"2018-01-18T10:09:24Z", GoVersion:"go1.9.2", Compiler:"gc", Platform:"linux/amd64"}
+Client Version: version.Info{Major:"1", Minor:"11", GitVersion:"v1.11.0", GitCommit:"5fa2db2bd46ac79e5e00a4e6ed24191080aa463b", GitTreeState:"clean", BuildDate:"2018-01-18T10:09:24Z", GoVersion:"go1.9.2", Compiler:"gc", Platform:"linux/amd64"}
 </code></pre>

 ## Creating Kubernetes clusters

-The runner can be used on vanilla Kubernetes (k8s) clusters.
+The runner can be used on vanilla k8s clusters.
 The recommended version of k8s is 1.10, at a minimum version for GPU compute.  k8s 1.9 can be used reliably for CPU workloads.

 Kubernetes clusters can be created using a variety of tools.
 Within AWS the preferred tool is the Kubenertes open source kops tool.
 To read how to make use of this tool please refer to the docs/aws.md file for additional information.
 The Azure specific instructions are detailed in docs/azure.md.